BCAA11701/hello-world/README.md

 # hello-world
-I don't have a clue.
-Just here because I have to be
+I am ready to rock and roll!